Mujahedin-e Khalq Organization (MEK or MKO)

 Muslim Iranian Student's Society

+The United States, which listed National Council of Resistance of Iran as a terrorist organization, closed the NCRI's Washington office in 2003.
 The fall of Saddam Hussein's regime affected the circumstances of the designated foreign terrorist organization Mujahedin-e Khalq (MEK).
 The MEK was allied with the Iraqi regime and received most of its support from it.
 The MEK assisted the Hussein regime in suppressing opposition within Iraq, and performed internal security for the Iraqi regime.
 The National Liberation Army was the military wing of the National Council of Resistance of Iran.

-Mujahedin-e-Khalq [MEK] facilities in Iraq included
+By 2004 Mujahedin-e-Khalq [MEK] facilities in Iraq included

 - Camp Ashraf, the MEK military headquarters, is about 100 kilometers west of the Iranian border and 100 kilometers north of Baghdad near Khalis